 Noise exposure, particularly in the workplace or any public areas, need to be regulated and the highest excepted noise level is 85 decibels over an eight hour period, typically a full working day on average.

 If you are suffering from industrial deafness, regardless of whether you are still working for the company who you believe to be responsible for your hearing loss, you may be eligible to claim for deafness compensation.
-Call us at Accident Claims UK and speak to one of our expert solicitors to discuss your case today.
+Call us at Accident Claims UK and speak to one of our expert solicitors to discuss your case for compensation for hearing loss today.

 - Claims for the incorrect diagnosis of medical grading for personnel who has NIHL.